necatiarslan/airflow-vscode-extension/README.md

 ## Todo List
 I am working on these features now, so they will be available in a couple of weeks.

-- Filter by tags
-- DAG Explorer (a treeview which lists your dags and tasks)
+- Fix: when you open a dag while running, dagview does not check dag state continuously
 - Connections, Variables, XComs
 - Task Tab, Log link
-- DagTree, open dagview with double click or hit enter key
 - Loading Indicator
+- Show Dag Import Errors on TreeView and DagView
+- Hierarchical Tasks List
+- Cancel a Dag Run
+- Run Specific Tasks

 - Server Health Check/Status
-- Support Kerberos Authentication
 - Dag Code Checks
+- DAG Explorer (a treeview which lists your dags and tasks)
 - Highligt DAG and Operator Keywords
 - Theme Support